topahande/deep-learning-project/README.md

 ## Model training

-For model training, I used the Xception convolutional neural network (CNN) model and trained a dense layer on top of it using the codes in [notebook.ipynb](https://github.com/topahande/deep-learning-project/blob/main/notebook.ipynb).
+For model training, I borrowed the Xception convolutional neural network (CNN) model and trained a dense layer on top of it using the codes in [notebook.ipynb](https://github.com/topahande/deep-learning-project/blob/main/notebook.ipynb).
+I used TensorFlow and Keras libraries.
 The notebook was run in [Saturn Cloud](https://saturncloud.io/) where I was provided with enough GPU hours.
 If you would like to run this notebook in a cloud environment, please remember to clone.

 During the training process, I compared the validation accuracy by trying different values of learning rate and dropout rate.
 As a result, I decided to set the learning rate to 0.01 and I prefered not to use dropout at all as it did not result in a big improvement and the simpler model without dropout had already performed very well with accuracy rates close to 1 both in training and validation sets.